coreos/docs/cluster-management/setup/cluster-discovery/index.md

 If all of the IPs can be reached, the etcd log can provide more clues:

 ```
-journalctl -u etcd
+journalctl -u etcd2
 ```

 ### Communicating with discovery.etcd.io

 If your CoreOS cluster can't communicate out to the public internet, [https://discovery.etcd.io](https://discovery.etcd.io) won't work and you'll have to run your own discovery endpoint, which is described below.

-### Setting Peer Addresses Correctly
+### Setting Advertised Client Addresses Correctly

-Each etcd instance submits the `-peer-addr` of each etcd instance to the configured discovery service.
+Each etcd instance submits the list of `-initial-advertise-peer-urls` of each etcd instance to the configured discovery service.
 It's important to select an address that *all* peers in the cluster can communicate with.
+If you are configuring a list of addresses, make sure each member can communicate with at least one of the addresses.

 For example, if you're located in two regions of a cloud provider, configuring a private `10.x` address will not work between the two regions, and communication will not be possible between all peers.
-The `--bindaddr` flag allows you to bind to a specific interface (or all interfaces) to ensure your etcd traffic is routed properly.
+The `-listen-client-urls` flag allows you to bind to a specific list of interfaces and ports (or all interfaces) to ensure your etcd traffic is routed properly.

 ## Running Your Own Discovery Service